 Family fun factor: Medium.
 The beaches will be a big hit, but trawling around the markets or admiring ancient architecture may not be so well-received by the younger family members.

 How to get there: You will need to have a car, or be coached in as part of a group tour.
 There is no public transport to Cordoniu or surrounding caves.
 Take the A2 out of Barcelona (heading North West) and take the Zaragoza/Tarragona/Lleida exit.
-This will lead you onto the freeway (autopista) B-23 which will then feed you onto the A-7.
+This will lead you onto the freeway (Autopista) B-23 which will then feed you onto the A-7.
 Get off at exit number 27 and at the roundabout, follow the signs towards Sant Sadurní (the road number is BP-2427).
-After this you will begin to see large signs that direct you straight to Cordoniu.
-Total drive time is around 35 minutes.
+After this, you will begin to see large signs that direct you straight to Cordoniu.
+The total drive time is around 35 minutes.

 Family fun factor: Medium